The Walking Dead: Survival Instinct: Plot

-Development
+Development and release

-In the game, Norman Reedus and Michael Rooker reprise their television roles as Daryl and Merle Dixon, respectively.
+In The Walking Dead: Survival Instinct, Norman Reedus and Michael Rooker reprise their television roles as Daryl and Merle Dixon, respectively.

 During each of the first eight episodes of the TV series' third season, three code words per episode were shown during the commercial breaks which could be entered for a limited time at amcdead.com for the Dead Giveaway / The Survive And Drive Sweepstakes.
 Each week a winner won the opportunity to be featured in the game.
 Each weekly winner's headshot would be incorporated into a fictional character in the game and used in one of eight "death vignettes."

 Reception

 The Walking Dead: Survival Instinct was panned by critics, citing broken gameplay mechanics, poor graphics and "bland" environments, a lack of meaningful storyline, and for not meeting the high expectations associated with its source material.
-On Metacritic, the Xbox 360 version holds an aggregate score of 32 out of 100, based upon 30 critic reviews.
+The game received "generally unfavorable" reviews from critics, according to review aggregator website Metacritic.

 Although feeling that its "no thrills approach to zombie [first-person shooter] games and its emphasis on stealth and non-firearm weaponry (in comparison to other franchises such as Dead Rising and Left 4 Dead) "[wasn't] necessarily a bad thing", Computer & Video Games criticized Survival Instinct for being a "shoddy squandering of one of entertainment's hottest licenses", citing its "archaic" design, broken, slow-paced gameplay with inconsistent level behaviors, and its "atrocious" graphical quality.

 Writing for Giant Bomb, Alex Navarro was even more harsh, believing that in comparison to Telltale's The Walking Dead game, "nothing about Survival Instinct feels properly executed, let alone coherent or thoughtful."
 Of particular criticism was its gameplay mechanics, the requirement to perform resource gathering and side missions at "the same handful of recycled environments" between story missions, and for providing "no meaningful information or commentary on the characters it revolves around."
 Giving the game one star, he concluded that Survival Instinct was "an abysmally rushed game of barely connected ideas that brings the player little more than frustration and disappointment."
 Considering it to be an example of licensed video games that are "lazy, cheap cash-grab[s]", Polygon compared playing Survival Instinct to "listening to a roomful of barely competent musicians, each of whom is playing a completely different song.
 And every once in a while one kicks you in the groin.
 Also, you have a sunburn."

 During a Reddit AMA session, The Walking Dead creator Robert Kirkman distanced himself from Survival Instinct due to its negative reception, citing his more direct involvement in the Telltale game, and remarking that "I'm pretty sure there's an AMC logo before the title of that game and not a picture of my face.
 If there was a picture of my face in front of the logo, then I'd be completely responsible for that."
 Kirkman, however, felt that the ability to play as Daryl was "at least cool".